eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/index.rst

 ============

-The general sensu architecture is summarized as one or more servers that assign monitoring tasks to its clients through a message bus, and stores the results in a Database in Memory.
+The general sensu architecture is summarized as one or more servers that assign monitoring tasks to its clients through a message broker, and stores the results in a Database in Memory.
 Information like configuration and results is provided through an API.